 3. Spam Score vs. Domain Authority: What's the distinction?

-4. How to perceive toxic back-links in 2025?
+4. How to perceive toxic back-links?

 • Look for backlinks from:

-• Penalized or de-listed domain names
+• Penalized or de-listed domains

 • Private Blog Networks (PBNs)